-3610: 30-day Risk Standardized Morbidity and Mortality Composite following Transcatheter Aortic Valve Replacement (TAVR)
+#3610 30-Day Risk-Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR)

 Hospitals are excluded if they do not meet eligibility criteria noted in S.7.
-Patients are excluded if any of the following occur:

 - 1) They did not have a first-time TAVR in the episode of care (admission), - 2) The TAVR was subsequent to another procedure in the Registry (other TAVR, Mitral Leaflet Clip and/or TMVR) during that admission. - 3) The patient is readmitted for a repeat TAVR (re-admission) and the initial TAVR was performed during the rolling 3-year timeframe for the measure. - 4) They are in TVT Registry sponsored research studies (identified with research study=yes and research study device used during procedure).